AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-a-csv-file.md

 ### Mapping functions

 Certain mapping functions can be used to compute and calculate values based on what is entered in source fields.
-To use a function, type it in under *Source Field* with appropriate syntax and inputs.
+To use a function, type it in under *[!UICONTROL Source Field]* with appropriate syntax and inputs.

 For example, to concatenate **city** and **country** CSV fields and assign them to the **city** XDM field, set the source field as `concat(city, ", ", county)`.